KariukiSAN/Phase-1-ProjectInd/README.md

 # Phase-1-ProjectInd

-# Web Quiz App
+## Project Name
+Lights Out and Away we go.
+## Description
 A simple web-based quiz application designed to test your knowledge on various topics.

 This project aims to familiarize users with Phase 1 front-end development concepts.

 The Web Quiz App is a basic front-end project created to introduce beginners to Phase 1 front-end development.

-It provides an interactive quiz where users can answer multiple-choice questions on different subjects.
+It provides an interactive quiz where users can answer multiple-choice questions on different topics.

+## AUthor Name
+<NAME>: A.N.Kariuki

 ## Features